 - £2,500 per month.

-From 1 July 2020, businesses using the scheme will have the flexibility to bring furloughed employees back to work part time with the government continuing to partially subsidise the normal hours which they do not work.
+The scheme has the flexibility to bring furloughed employees back to work part time with the government continuing to partially subsidise the normal hours which they do not work.

 Employers can decide the hours and shift patterns their employees will work on their return, and will be responsible for paying their wages in full whilst working.
 Any working hours arrangement agreed between a business and their employee must cover at least one week and be confirmed to the employee in writing.